Sodium Laureth Sulfate-Free Skin Care, SLS in Seventh Generation Laundry Detergent

 Achieving laureth sulfate-free skin care means you have to give up coconut oil.
 Just about all laureth or lauryl sulfate (SLS) comes from coconut oil.
 A little may come from Palm oil.
 From these plants, we make soaps and cleansers.

 It comes as no surprise that Unilever bought "Seventh Generation Detergent".
 The CEO of the Vermont registered company, Replogle, ran several Unilever cosmetic sections including Burt's Bees.
-There is little evidence that many of the products were made in Vermont.
+There is little evidence that any of the products were made in Vermont.

 Laureth sulfate-free skin care means excluding dubious chemicals

 Consequently, your skin needs laureth sulfate-free skin care (you do not want to eat SLS either).
 People have even found SLS in human fat.
 SLS has a very powerful vaccine-detergent effect which interacts with oils to help make an allergy.
-Yes, you can become allergic to most anything dissolved in oil, water, and vaccine detergents.
-But without the "vaccine super detergent," you likely will not develop an allergy.
+Yes, you can become allergic to most anything dissolved in oil, water, and detergents.
+But without the "super detergent," you likely will not develop an allergy.

 Laureth sulfate-free skin care means real help for those with a history of atopy or eczema